(Future) professionals in the snow and avalanche industry

 Prerequisites : Instructing in avalanche terrain - Basic & Avalanche Operations Level 2

 Instructing in Avalanche Terrain - Advanced Module is a three-day field course for those who wish to teach more advanced recreational courses, such as AST2 and Avalanche Terrain Management from Avalanche Canada's training program.
-Successful completion of this course and acceptance as an CAAA Educator Member are the steps to becoming an Avalanche Safety Recreational Course Instructor (Avalanche Canada).
-Offered in English in the West in Winter 2026.
+Successful completion of this course and acceptance as a CAA Educator Member are the steps to becoming an Avalanche Safety Recreational Course Instructor (Avalanche Canada)

-Please indicate your interest in a course in Quebec in 2027 (12 registrations required).
+Please mention your interest in a course in Quebec in 2028 (12 registrations required)

 Training courses in Western Canada